fluxninja/aperture/docs/content/integrations/gateway/nginx.md

 import CodeBlock from '@theme/CodeBlock';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
-import {apertureVersion, apertureVersionWithOutV} from '../../../apertureVersion.js';
+import {apertureVersion, apertureVersionWithOutV} from '../../apertureVersion.js';
 ```

-Integrating Aperture with Nginx using Lua modules.

 ## Introduction

+Aperture can be integrated with Nginx using Lua modules, which are scripts that
-Lua's modules are scripts that can be executed within Nginx to extend its
+can be executed within Nginx to extend its functionality.
+The Aperture Lua
-functionality.
-The Aperture Lua module can be downloaded from the GitHub <a
+module can be downloaded from the GitHub <a
 href={`https://github.com/fluxninja/aperture/releases/tag/${apertureVersion}`}>
 Aperture Release Page</a>.